 Umeboshi is traditionally eaten as a condiment for rice, but the acidity and salinity make them a good ingredient that can be used in place of salt and vinegar.
 Some ideas include using mincing it up into a paste and using it as a dressing or adding it to soups and stews.

 Umeboshi will be available at any Japanese grocery store and may be available at Asian grocery stores or even normal supermarkets that have a large selection of Asian foods.
-If you can’t find it in a local store, they’re available on Amazon.
+If you can't find it in a local store, Umeboshi are available on Amazon.

 Yes, it's possible, but it is quite a long and involved process that starts with finding unripe ume.
 These then need to be cleaned and salted(5-20% by weight) for a few days before being drained from the brine they release (ume vinegar), partially dried for a few days, and then returned to the brine.